- A Case of Crimes against humanity

 Nyachikadza, located 40 km south of Nsanje boma, is an isolated area sandwiched between Shire River on Malawi’s eastern border with Mozambique and the Ndindi Marsh on the west.

 Because of its geographical location, it is flooded every year.
 The floods are mostly not life-threatening, but in bad years they force many people from their homes.

-Immediately after the 1997 floods, the district council withdrew civil servants and closed schools and health centres “to force people move out of Nyachikadza because the area is no longer suitable for settlement,” according to Traditional Authority Nyachikadza.
+Immediately after the 1997 floods, the district council withdrew civil servants.
+It closed schools and health centres “to force people to move out of Nyachikadza because the area is no longer suitable for settlement,” according to Traditional Authority Nyachikadza.

-Five primary schools—Nyamalikombe, Thuka, Nyankholokolo, Kasume and Nansongole—were closed and government transferred teachers out of the area.
+The government closed five primary schools—Nyamalikombe, Thuka, Nyankholokolo, Kasume and Nansongole—and the government transferred teachers out of the area.